Intuitionistic Type Theory

 2.1.6 A functional programming language

 Readers with a background in the lambda calculus and functional programming can get an alternative first approximation of intuitionistic type theory by thinking about it as a typed functional programming language in the style of Haskell or one of the dialects of ML.
 However, it differs from these in two crucial aspects: (i) it has dependent types (see below) and (ii) all typable programs terminate.
-(Note that intuitionistic type theory has influenced recent extensions of Haskell with generalized algebraic datatypes which sometimes can play a similar role as inductively defined dependent types.)
+(Note that intuitionistic type theory has influenced the extension of Haskell with generalized algebraic datatypes which sometimes can play a similar role as inductively defined dependent types.)

 2.2 The Curry-Howard Correspondence